Szymurai/asteroids/README.md

 Each asteroid have its own shape data.

 The shape is an array of numbers, but the numbers are assumed to vary between –0.5 and +0.5.

+### Animation

+When drawing ships and asteroids, we need data about their location, size, shape, and so on.
+This data will be used to translate and rotate the context so everything appears in the right place.
+To animate a scene, we update the data each frame and redraw the scene over and over as the data changes.